Slack for iOS

 Sign in to a Slack workspace

-- On your mobile device, open the Slack app.
+- Open the Slack app.

 Sign out of a Slack workspace